yagneshl/OneOf-NFT-Hunter/README.md

 # Issues Running NFTHunter
 ## Known Issues
 * Null price entries in the OneOf database break functionality and will require a restart of the program once the error is fixed.
 This is often quickly resolved by the team but may take them some time.
+* Installing dependency packages may result in errors.
+Try troubleshooting by searching the exact error message on Google

 # Tips
 If I helped make you some money or you just liked the software and would like to let me know, here's my XTZ wallet address: tz1VEXmGT8skqGGmcZgpuxwFUJXgBaMBuzDa